satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 section of an article that contradicts two sentences in different parts of the results section.
-The interface should allow multiple reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across reviews for the article.
+The interface should allow multiple reviewers to expose contradictions, unsubstantiated assumptions, and other inconsistencies across the body of an article or across others’ comments on the article.
 A mock-up of such a system is shown in Figure 3.

 2. Provide reviewers materials and methods to perform comprehensive evaluation.